Meta tracking pixel

 The work-alongside path: when it fits, when it does not

-When the LOS replacement question fails the pressure test, the move is an AI-native layer that works alongside the bank's existing LOS.
-The system of record stays in place, the AI capability ships in days to weeks, and the bank gets the underwriting calendar compression without taking on the operational risk of a migration.
-Aloan is the representative option here for community-bank commercial lending, and it sits on the shortlist above as the work-alongside choice.
+When the LOS replacement question fails the pressure test, the move is to run Aloan alongside the bank's existing LOS rather than in place of it.
+The system of record stays put, the capability ships in days to weeks, and the bank gets the underwriting calendar compression without taking on the operational risk of a migration.
+This is a deployment choice, not a different product: the same platform that ranks first above runs either way.

 The fit is strongest when analyst time at the analysis layer is the loudest pain, when examiner readiness on audit trails is a current or anticipated priority, and when the credit team needs relief this quarter rather than after a multi-month project.
 Source-page citations on every extracted figure, preserved override history, and a named model risk owner inside the bank are what the April 17, 2026 revised interagency guidance, issued through SR 26-2 and OCC Bulletin 2026-13 alongside the OCC's Bulletin 2025-26 on proportionality, asks community banks to maintain.
 Evaluate any vendor on that dimension specifically rather than as an afterthought.

-The work-alongside path is a weaker fit when the real problem is the system of record itself.
-A bank that needs unified consumer-and-commercial intake, pipeline visibility it does not currently have, or a workflow rebuilt from the ground up is having a different conversation, and the honest answer there is a full LOS evaluation against the five platforms above.
+Running alongside is a weaker fit when the real problem is the system of record itself.
+A bank that needs unified consumer-and-commercial intake, pipeline visibility it does not currently have, or a workflow rebuilt from the ground up is having a different conversation, and the honest answer there is a full LOS evaluation against MeridianLink, Finastra Loan IQ, nCino, Abrigo, and Baker Hill.
 The two are not mutually exclusive.
-Native origination capability is emerging on the AI-native side, and many community banks run the analysis layer alongside the LOS first to fix the immediate underwriting pain, then revisit the system-of-record question two or three years later when the calendar is no longer the bottleneck and the bank has more bandwidth for a longer project.
+Many community banks run the analysis layer alongside the LOS first to fix the immediate underwriting pain, then revisit the system-of-record question two or three years later when the calendar is no longer the bottleneck and the bank has more bandwidth for a longer project.
+A lender with no incumbent LOS, such as a bank standing up a new commercial lending program or a credit union launching member business lending, can skip the sequencing question entirely and run Aloan as the system of record from day one.
 The order of operations affects total risk and total spend.

 How to sequence the evaluation